Healesville railway line: History

-The Lilydale railway line was extended to Yarra Flats (now known as Yarra Glen) on 15 May 1888 with intermediate stations at Coldstream and Yering.
+The Lilydale line was extended to Yarra Flats (now known as Yarra Glen) on 15 May 1888 with intermediate stations at Coldstream and Yering.
 Part of the structure included a long timber viaduct with 502 openings near Yarra Glen, spanning the Yarra River and the adjacent flood plains.
 The extension of the line from Yarra Glen to Healesville on 1 March 1889 required a 1 in 40 climb into a 154.4 metre tunnel with a corresponding descent at nearly the same grade.
 Opened at the same time was the intermediate station of Tarrawarra.

 Traffic on the line included timber, livestock, milk and dairy products.
 Early timetables included regular goods services specifically for transporting milk.

 The last regular steam passenger service was hauled in August 1964.
 From that time until the closure of the line in 1980, passenger services were run using diesel-electric rail motors.
 As from 9 December 1980 all services were withdrawn, except for some goods services to Coldstream.
 The line was officially closed to all traffic on 10 March 1983.

-Around 2003 the uncontrolled level crossings at Beresford Rd and the Macintyre Lane were effectively removed by simply rebuilding the roads at a slightly raised level, burying the tracks beneath the bitumen.
-This was advantageous for the bus company whose depot is situated near the Beresford Rd crossing as buses are required to come to a complete stop at uncontrolled level crossings even if the rail line is disused.
+Around 2003, the uncontrolled level crossings at Beresford Road and Macintyre Lane were effectively removed by simply rebuilding the roads at a slightly raised level, burying the tracks beneath the bitumen.
+This was advantageous for Invicta Bus Services whose depot is situated near the Beresford Road crossing as buses are required to come to a complete stop at uncontrolled level crossings even if the rail line is disused.
 Stopping is no longer necessary now that the crossing has been removed.

-On 7 February 2009 most of the trestle bridges which were a major part of the viaduct crossing the Yarra river and its floodplains were destroyed in the Black Saturday bushfires.
+On 7 February 2009, most of the trestle bridges which were a major part of the viaduct crossing the Yarra river and its floodplains were destroyed in the Black Saturday bushfires.

 Services

 The Healesville line had both passenger and freight services.
 The passenger services generally ran as a shuttle between Lilydale and Healesville stations.
 The freight services transported local timber, live-stock, and dairy products.
 Early trains running on the line included a daily evening "mixed milk and passenger train" and a single milk train on Sundays.

 Prior to electrification reaching Lilydale in November 1925, the line was operated by 'A2' locomotives.
 After this time passenger trains on the Healesville and Warburton lines were run by two electric motor carriages from Melbourne to Lilydale, at which place 'K' or 'D3' steam locos took the carriages onto Healesville and Warburton.

-On 28 October 1957 the steam hauled 7-day-a-week service was replaced by a 153hp Walker railmotor operating four services a day each way and three on weekends.
+On 28 October 1957, the steam hauled 7-day-a-week service was replaced by a 153hp Walker railmotor operating four services a day each way and three on weekends.
 Prior to this, services were limited to three each way on weekdays and two each way on weekends.
-On 21 April 1958 the Victorian Education Department subsidised school trains using a Walker railcar.
+On 21 April 1958, the Victorian Education Department subsidised school trains using a Walker railcar.
 This rail car service crossed with other services at Yarra Glen until 1972.